Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

 - Shopping local – thinking global

-Food is the source of one third of the climate change impact create by households, due to the energy utilized in transport and food production.
-Purchasing local and seasonal food will not only reduce environmental impact, it also helps local farmers and supports the local economy.
+Food is the source of one-third of the climate change impact created by households, due to the energy utilized in transport and food production.
+Purchasing local and seasonal food will not only reduce environmental impact, it also help local farmers and support the local economy.

 It also encourages local service providers and shops to reduce the journey miles required to perform distant services.
-Walking towards the shop yields a number of health benefits and builds a more cohesive community.
+Walking towards the shop yields several health benefits and builds a more cohesive community.

 - Community recycling

 Reusing materials can reduce the need to burn landfill items.
 Every recycled bottle saves energy to light up a 100-watt bulb for at least an hour.

 Once the items are recycled, they are processed and transformed into another item, instead of making something from a virgin material or disposing of it for treatment as landfill waste.
 Recycling to produce new items generally requires less energy than producing raw materials.